Key dates and times: Conference at a Glance

 There are numerous examples in the province and beyond of communities that have utilized their heritage resources as a tool for community revitalization.
 This session will look at a number of successful case studies, highlighting the processes and tools used.

-Panelists: Robert Pajot (Regeneration Program, Canada’s National Trust, Ottawa); David Bradley (Bonavista Historic Townscape Foundation); John Norman (Bonavista Living)
+Panelists: Robert Pajot (Regeneration Program, National Trust for Canada); David Bradley (Bonavista Historic Townscape Foundation); John Norman (Bonavista Living).
+Moderated by Nicholas Lynch (Department of Geography, Memorial University).

 4:30 pm – Finish for the Day